 As such, to give a $\StructCat{\Struct}$-enrichment for $\C$ one needs to endow every hom-set of $\C$ with an $\Struct$-structure such that the composition operation is a structure preserving map.

-\begin{exa} We have a cartesian notion of structure $\DCPOStruct$ of \conceptDef{directed complete partial orders structures}{CategoryTheory.DisplayedCats.Examples.DCPOStructures}{cartesian_closed_struct_dcpo} (DCPOs) such that $\app{\StructOb{\DCPOStruct}}{\X}$ is the set of DCPOs on $\X$ and such that $\StructMor{\StructOnOb{\X}}{\StructOnOb{\Y}}{\f}$ expresses that $\f$ is a Scott continuous map.
+\begin{exa} We have a Cartesian closed notion of structure $\DCPOStruct$ of \conceptDef{directed complete partial orders structures}{CategoryTheory.DisplayedCats.Examples.DCPOStructures}{cartesian_closed_struct_dcpo} (DCPOs) such that $\app{\StructOb{\DCPOStruct}}{\X}$ is the set of DCPOs on $\X$ and such that $\StructMor{\StructOnOb{\X}}{\StructOnOb{\Y}}{\f}$ expresses that $\f$ is a Scott continuous map.
 As such, a $\DCPOStruct$-enriched category is given by a category whose hom-sets are directed complete partial orders, and whose composition operation is a Scott-continuous map.

-We also have a cartesian notion of structure $\DCPPOStruct$ of \conceptDef{pointed directed complete partial orders structures}{CategoryTheory.DisplayedCats.Examples.PointedDCPOStructures}{cartesian_closed_struct_dcppo} (DCPPOs) such that $\app{\StructOb{\DCPPOStruct}}{\X}$ is the set of DCPPOs on $\X$ and such that $\StructMor{\StructOnOb{\X}}{\StructOnOb{\Y}}{\f}$ expresses that $\f$ is a Scott continuous map.
+We also have a Cartesian notion of structure $\DCPPOStruct$ of \conceptDef{pointed directed complete partial orders structures}{CategoryTheory.DisplayedCats.Examples.PointedDCPOStructures}{cartesian_closed_struct_dcppo} such that $\app{\StructOb{\DCPPOStruct}}{\X}$ is the set of pointed DCPOs on $\X$ and such that $\StructMor{\StructOnOb{\X}}{\StructOnOb{\Y}}{\f}$ expresses that $\f$ is a Scott continuous map.
 Hence, $\DCPPOStruct$-enriched categories are categories whose hom-sets are pointed directed complete partial orders, and whose composition operation is a Scott-continuous map. \end{exa}